 Even after the close of the semester, a student may request a medical/compassionate withdrawal for some or all classes, regardless of which college offered the course(s).
-Instructors of each course for which a withdrawal is requested are contacted and asked to provide additional perspective.
 Refunds are not given beyond six months past the close of the semester.